Chapoly1305/tortoise-tts-directml/README.md

 # Tortoise-DirectML

-Tortoise is a proof-of-concept project that try to run Tortoise with AMD GPU on Windows by calling DirectML.
+Tortoise-DirectML is a proof-of-concept project that try to run Tortoise with AMD GPU on Windows by calling DirectML.

 <br>